uploadcare/uploadcare-ruby/README.md

 `limit`, `offset`, and `include` are sent as URL query parameters; search criteria are sent in the JSON body.
 Search responses are `Uploadcare::Collections::FileSearchResult` objects and support `next_page`, `previous_page`, and `all` like ordinary file lists.
 Subsequent pages automatically resend the original search criteria.
+Full-text values must be at least four characters; use `exact` for shorter values.
+A field cannot appear in both `phrase` and `exact`, and every request needs at least one search condition. `limit` accepts 1–100 results, while `offset + limit` cannot exceed 1,000.
-Full-text values must be at least four characters; `fuzziness: true` enables typo-tolerant matching but increases latency.
+For filter-only searches, pass an explicit `sort` for deterministic ordering. `fuzziness: true` enables typo-tolerant matching but increases latency.
 Newly uploaded files may take a short time to appear in the search index.

 ### Resource operations